2025 New Mexico Bowl

-The 2025 New Mexico Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at University Stadium located in Albuquerque, New Mexico.
-The 20th annual New Mexico Bowl game will feature teams from the Conference USA, and the Mountain West Conference.
-The game is scheduled to begin at 3:45 p.m.
-MST and will air on ESPN.
-The New Mexico Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-Isleta Pueblo, an operator of resorts and casinos, sponsors the game which is officially known as the Isleta New Mexico Bowl.
+The 2025 New Mexico Bowl was a college football bowl game played on December 27, 2025, at University Stadium in Albuquerque, New Mexico.
+The 20th annual New Mexico Bowl began at approximately 3:45 p.m.
+MST and aired on ESPN.
+The New Mexico Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Isleta Pueblo, an indigenous community that owns and operates a resort and casino, sponsored the game, which was officially known as the Isleta New Mexico Bowl.